richinex/pymultipleis/docs/source/index.rst

 -   SciPy (>=1.9.1)

-Several example notebooks are provided in the examples/ directory.
-Opening these will require Jupyter notebook or Jupyter lab.

 Examples and Documentation
 ---------------------------

 :ref:`quick-start-guide-label` contains a detailed guide on getting started with :code:`pymultipleis`.
 It is assumed that the user is already familiar with basic python syntax.
 Detailed tutorials on several aspects of :code:`pymultipleis` can be found on this `page <https://github.com/richinex/pymultipleis/tree/main/docs/source/examples>`_.
-The documentation can be found at

 .. toctree::
    :maxdepth: 2